Demographic history of the Vilnius region: After the partitions of Polish–Lithuanian Commonwealth

 Despite that, the pre-19th-century cultural and ethnic pattern of the area was largely preserved.
 In the process of the pre-19th-century voluntary Polonization, much of the Lithuanian nobility adopted Polish language and culture.
 This was also true to the representatives of the then-nascent bourgeoisie class and the Catholic and Uniate clergy.
 At the same time, the lower strata of the society (notably the peasants) formed a multi-ethnic and multi-cultural mixture of Lithuanians, Poles, Jews, Tatars and Ruthenians, as well as a small yet notable population of immigrants from all parts of Europe, from Italy to Scotland and from the Low Countries to Germany.

-During the rule of the Russian tsars, Polish remained the lingua franca as it had been in Polish–Lithuanian Commonwealth.
-By the middle of the 17th century, most Lithuanian upper nobility was Polonized.
-Over time, the nobility of the former Polish–Lithuanian Commonwealth unified politically and started to consider themselves to be citizens of one common state.
-The leader of interwar Poland, the Lithuanian-born Józef Piłsudski, was an example of this phenomenon.

 Statistics

 Following is a list of various estimates, statistics and censuses that have been taken in the city of Vilnius and its region since the 19th century.
 The list is incomplete.
 Data are at times fragmentary.